 The bottom line is that while ownership of a federal trademark registration provides many important benefits and protections, it does not necessarily establish who has the exclusive right to use a particular trademark in a particular section of the country.
 Prior users of trademarks have significant legal protections under the trademark law and can prevent owners of trademark registrations from using their trademarks under certain circumstances.
 If you fail to respect those trademark rights, you will likely find yourself wishing that you did.

-If you have any questions about the scope of your trademark rights or perhaps need to discuss a possible infringement of your trademark, please do not hesitate to give me a call for your no-cost consultation.
+If you have any questions about the scope of your trademark rights, or maybe need to discuss a possible trademark infringement with a knowledgeable and experienced trademark attorney, please do not hesitate to give me a call at (314) 749-4059 for your no-cost consultation.
+You can also reach me by completing the contact form on this page or via email at email@example.com.
 I look forward to hearing from you soon.